shivakumarbdoddamani/StackOverflow/README.md

 ## Support

-For support, email shivakumarbdoddamani@gmail.com or connect with me on Linkedin.
+For support or any help, email to shivakumarbdoddamani@gmail.com.